Jason2Brownlee/QuakeBotArchive/README.md

 # Quake Bot Archive

-This project is an attempt to locate, archive/mirror, and playtest every Quake bot (QuakeC mod) that I can find.
-Client-side bots, quake world bots, quake engine bots, and mods that "have a bot as well" are out of scope.
+This project is an attempt to locate, archive/mirror, and playtest every Quake bot mods (QuakeC modifications) that I can find.
+Client-side bots, QuakeWorld bots, Quake engine bots, and mods that "have a bot as well" are out of scope.

 ## Quake Bot Genealogy